-This post summaries the February weather in San Francisco, with tips on what to wear as well as things to do and is updated for 2019.
+This post summaries the February weather in San Francisco, with tips on what to wear as well as things to do.
 You may also find helpful our weather posts for January and March.

 SAN FRANCISCO HOTEL DEALS ON TRIPADVISOR – If you haven’t already booked your accommodations.